autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ### What are the courses like?
 - Almost every autocross you compete in will be a different course layout.
 - Courses are marked by orange traffic cones with a variety of different configurations in order to control the flow/direction of the course.
+- Some courses will be small and tight, often times constrained by the size of the lot/surface available for use.
+Other courses will be large and spacious with room to really get on the throttle of your vehicle.

 ## 2. Getting Started